-Such maturities as may be agreed between the Issuer and the relevant Dealer(s) and as set out in the applicable Final Terms, subject to such minimum or maximum maturities as may be allowed or required from time to time by the relevant central bank (or equivalent body) or any laws or regulations applicable to the Issuer or the relevant Specified Currency and subject also to the Maturity Date not being on or before the termination date of the Credit Institutions (Financial Support) Scheme 2008 (the "Financial Support Scheme") (i.e. 29 September 2010) for so long as the Issuer is a covered institution within the meaning of the Financial Support Scheme.
+Such maturities as may be agreed between the Issuer and the relevant Dealer(s) and as set out in the applicable Final Terms, subject to such minimum or maximum maturities as may be allowed or required from time to time by the relevant central bank (or equivalent body) or any laws or regulations applicable to the Issuer or the relevant Specified Currency.
 See also Extended Maturity Date.